Term Sort descending Definition Link

 Military Assistance Program Address Directory (MAPAD)

-The MAPAD provides clear text addresses of country representatives, freight forwarders, and customers-within-country required for releasing FMS and MAP shipments processed in accordance with military standard requisitioning and issuing procedures (MILSTRIP), and addresses required for the forwarding of related documentation.
+A directory that contains the addresses of country representatives, freight forwarders, and customers-within-country required for releasing Foreign Military Sales and Military Assistance Program Grant Aid shipments, and addresses required for forwarding of related documentation.

 Military Civic Action